AionNext/BizCod/Programming Guide/Data.md

 ;
 ```

-`Investmet Account` shares three properties with already define data model `Account`.
-This data model can be redfined using inheritance mechanism t inherits thes 3 properties from data modedl `Account`.
+`Investment Account` shares three properties with already defined data model `Account`.
+This data model can be redfined using inheritance mechanism to inherit these 3 properties from data model `Account`.

 ```js
 define model InterestAccount is Account